philocalyst/fweh/README.md

 ## Design Philosophy

-Frame aims to be a flexible and easy-to-use command-line tool for common image enhancement tasks.
+Fweh aims to be a flexible and easy-to-use command-line tool for common image enhancement tasks.
 It prioritizes:

 *   **Simplicity:** Providing clear and understandable command-line options.
 *   **Customization:** Offering a good range of parameters to fine-tune the output.